valencik/mastersAPSC/documents/thesis/thesis.md

 ===========

 %- Motivation
-The ultimate goal of the analysis in this section and the [Text Mining](#text-mining) section is to enable a flexible recommender system that supports recommending different types of objects within the database.
+The ultimate goal of the analysis in this section and the [Text Mining](#text-mining) section is to create a flexible system that can recognize objects that are similar and not the same.
+Support for different types of objects within the database has been implemented.
 The work in the [Similar Papers](#similar-papers) section enabled finding papers that had similar nuclide selectors associated with them.
 In this section we use association mining to produce lists of association rules that could be used in a future recommendation system.
 Additionally this analysis enables finding similar authors based on clustering attributes of their publication traits.
-An obvious use case of this feature is to find similar authors to those the user is currently inspecting or searching.
+An obvious use case of this feature for nuclear scientists is to find similar authors to those the user is currently inspecting or searching.
+Experts from other domains will be able to use these developments in other use cases.

 Implementing this feature requires a significant amount of offline data mining and analysis.
 Once the analysis is done, the runtime of the application need only do quick lookups in tables to find the desired results.